Manic Street Preachers: Formation and early years (1986–1990)

+"Motown Junk" to The Holy Bible (1991–1994)

+With the help of Hall or Nothing management, the Manics signed to indie label Heavenly Records.
+The band's first single for the label, "Motown Junk", released in January 1991, gave them their first chart appearance, reaching number 94 on the UK Singles Chart.
+Their next single, "You Love Us", opened with a sample of Krzysztof Penderecki's "Threnody to the Victims of Hiroshima", and closed with a sample of Iggy Pop's "Lust for Life".
+It was during this period that the band, particularly Wire and Edwards, began to adopt an androgynous/glam rock visual aesthetic.

-Their next single, "You Love Us", sampled Krzysztof Penderecki's "Threnody to the Victims of Hiroshima" as well as Iggy Pop.
-The video featured Nicky Wire in drag as Marilyn Monroe and contained visual references to the film Betty Blue and to Aleister Crowley.
-In an interview with then-NME journalist Steve Lamacq, Edwards carved the phrase "4REAL" into his arm with a razor blade to prove their sincerity.
+On 15 May 1991, during an interview with then-NME journalist Steve Lamacq following a gig at Norwich Arts Centre, Edwards carved the phrase "4REAL" into his arm with a razor blade in a bid to prove the sincerity of the band.
 He was taken to hospital and received seventeen stitches.
-NME subsequently ran a full-page story on the incident, including a phone interview with Richey on his motivations for doing it.
-A recording of the editorial meeting discussing whether or not they could publish the image was included as a b-side on the band's 1992 charity single Theme from M.A.S.H.
-(Suicide Is Painless), featuring Lamacq, the then-editor of NME Danny Kelly and James Brown (who went on to edit Loaded and the British version of GQ).

-As a result of their controversial behaviour, the Manics quickly became favourites of the British music press, which helped them build a rabidly dedicated following.
+NME subsequently ran a full-page story on the incident, including an interview with Edwards on his motivations for doing it.
+A recording of the editorial meeting discussing whether or not they could publish the photo of Edwards displaying his cutting was included as a B-side on the band's 1992 charity single "Theme from M.A.S.H.
+(Suicide Is Painless)", under the title "Sleeping with the NME".
+The recording features Lamacq (the then-editor of NME), Danny Kelly, and James Brown (who went on to edit Loaded and the British version of GQ).
+As a result of their controversial behaviour, the Manics quickly became favourites of the British music press, which helped them build a dedicated following.

-Columbia Records of Sony Music UK signed the band shortly afterwards and they began work on their debut album.